tower1ight/World/Blogposts/Research System.md

 This system works best when research is a collaboration between the gm and the player

 **Project:** A research project starts when a player expresses their interest and what shape their final research will take, prompting three core facets of their inquiries
-- Species Study: physiological, behavioral,
+- Species Study: physiological, behavioral, ecological
 - Notes on a strange phenomenon: What, When, Why **Grants:** Each empty hex prompts a question, a player sets off sets off to answer, so long as the powers that be permit it

-- Answers will be forthcoming with successful research rolls **Roll:** When setting down to rest the player ponders the days passings, make a roll to represent any epiphanies or conclusions they ma
+**Roll:** When setting down to rest the player ponders the days passings, make a roll to represent any epiphanies or conclusions they may come to.
+If at any point the answer to their query is made clear, no roll is necessary and the player may

 | Bonus | Grants                                                        |
 | ----- | ------------------------------------------------------------- |